 Wine Rack Placement

-We did install really tall wine racking.
+We installed a tall wine racking.
 But we placed it against the wall beside the entrance to the wine lounge.
 We call them retail stackers with protruding ledges where the owner can display bottles vertically.
 This wall-mounted rack was so tall that we needed to attach a stylish rolling ladder so that people could grab a top bottle.

-When installing different sizes and heights of wine racking (whether it’s made from metal, wood, or other materials), it’s best to arrange them correctly.
+When installing different sizes and heights of wine racking (made from metal, wood, or other materials), it’s best to arrange them correctly.
 Create clean and clear pathways for people and avoid creating a maze inside your store.
 This way, your buyers can conveniently walk around, explore your collection, and not worry about accidentally bumping into the racks.

 Overall Vibe of Your Wine Store

 Wine stores can come in different themes.
 You can have a rustic wine store, a modern wine store, or a style in between.
-For this Montana project, we thought rustic wine racks were a better option given the aesthetic of the building and the weather in Montana, which was cool and cozy.
-We also brought in different types of wine cellar lighting, like pendant lights, track lights, recessed lights, and more, to dramatically illuminate specific areas of the store.
+For this Montana project, we thought rustic wine racks were a better option given the aesthetic of the building and the weather in Montana, which was excellent and cozy.
+We also brought in different types of wine cellar lighting, like pendant lights, track lights, recessed lights, and more, to dramatically illuminate specific store areas.

-Overall, you’d want your store to be inviting and pleasing as much as possible to the extent that people would want to spend more time inside and not scurry ?
+Overall, you’d want your store to be as inviting and pleasing as possible so that people would want to spend more time inside and not scurry.

 Work Only with Experienced Commercial Wine Rack Specialists in Miami — Custom Wine Cellars Miami Fl!

-If you’re opening a brand new wine store in Miami, Fl, we can help you through the entire process and handle all the nitty-gritty of conceptualizing and building the entire layout.
+If you’re opening a brand-new wine store in Miami Fl, we can help you through the entire process and handle all the nitty-gritty of conceptualizing and building the entire layout.
 We always love collaborating with our clients because we know you have many fantastic ideas for your store!
-Tell us what you want to see and feel with your commercial wine cellar, and we’ll be happy to start drawing up plans!
+Let us know what you want to see and feel with your commercial wine cellar, and we’ll be happy to start drawing up plans!